johndeniel/Swapify/README.md

     }
     ```

-6. **Enable Storage:**
+7. **Enable Storage:**

    - In the Firebase Console, navigate to the "Storage" section.
-   - Set up your storage rules and start using Firebase Storage to store and manage your app's files.
+   - Set up your database rules and configure the database according to your app's needs.

     ```firebase
     rules_version = '2';